-Note - the model flexibility term is taken to be a term of this agreement and can be found at the end of the agreement.
+Note - this agreement is to be read together with an undertaking given by the employer.
+The undertaking is taken to be a term of the agreement.
+A copy of it can be found at the end of this agreement.

-The Queen Victoria Home Nursing Enterprise Agreement 2016 - 2017
+Queen Victoria Home Nursing Enterprise Agreement 2021